-What is playing on the big screen in your head?
+What is playing on the theater in your mind?

 They say that a picture is worth a thousand words.
 What are the pictures that are flashing before your mind telling you?

 The Ways Our Theater Gets Out of Control

 There are a lot of external sources constantly bombarding us with pictures.
 These inputs influence our minds.
 They tend to pick them up and start replaying them in our heads.

 This becomes troublesome when our theater gets out of control and starts repeating messages that lead us to behave in unproductive ways.